 Working papers

 • Stigmatizing the radical right (with Laia Balcells, Ethan VanderWilden, and Vicente Valentim).
-Conditionally accepted at the Journal of Experimental Political Science.
+Forthcoming, Journal of Experimental Political Science.

 • Memory policies on democratic attitudes among adolescents: Experimental evidence from Spain (with Nerea Gándara-Guerra and Ana Ruipérez Núnez).
 Draft available upon request.